Ranking every Premier League captain by how much they earn: Fernandes 3rd…

 Unsurprisingly, Kevin De Bruyne reigns supreme.
 Having taken over the armband from Ilkay Gundogan, who left for Barcelona this summer, De Bruyne takes home a whopping £400,000 every week.
 He’s the highest-paid player in the league.

-Elsewhere, the likes of Reece James, Bruno Fernandes and Virgil van Dijk round out the top four.
+Elsewhere, the likes of Reece James, Bruno Fernandes and Virgil van Dijk round out the top five.
 All three are paid north of £200,000 for their expertise.

 Note: all figures come via football finance website Capology, who themselves state that: “All salary figures are estimates as actual salaries may vary.
 Unverified players are calculated using algorithms, or sourced from reporting that has not been confirmed yet.
 Coverage may be limited or incomplete.”